cjgriscom/MoraJaiAnalysis/README.md

  * `ResultFilter.java` - File through the JSON to extract states with the desired characteristics
  * `ResultStatistics.java` - General stats calculator
  * `ResultPreviewServer.java` - Launches a local web server that can preview the output of `ResultFilter.java`
+ * `MoraJaiSolver.java` - A BFS solver that can print out the solution path for a given state.

 ## morajai-simulator